learn-co-curriculum/uci-mod-3-solving-for-inputs-lab/README.md

 the more places you’ll go."
 —Dr. Seuss

-## Objectives
+## Learning Goals

-- Apply reading process to interpret unfamiliar code
+- Apply process to interpret unfamiliar code
 - Identify input/output flow of a method
 - Separate actions within an existing method
 - Distinguish clear and opaque code